chpa-odoo/auto-img-record/README.md

 # auto-img-record

-This is a PHP script that will :
+## Simple PHP script to generate a 'images.xml' file with all ready-to-go record based on the content of your img/ folder.

+## Method :

 Set the directory to scan from the input